Plan B (2024 film): Release

 Plan B was released in the United States on September 27, 2024.
 The film opened in 9 cities while simultaneously releasing on several Video On Demand platforms.
 Plan B originally had its world premiere at the 2024 Mammoth Film Festival where Jamie Lee was nominated for best actress and Tamburri was nominated for best director.
 Plan B was also released in Russia, the Middle East, Benelux, South Korea, Taiwan, and on international airline flights.

 Reception

 Critical response

+Plan B was a critical success, scoring an 82% Tomatometer (critic score) on Rotten Tomatoes.
 Bobby LePire of Film Threat wrote: "Plan B is a silly premise that works thanks to the dialogue and performances.
 There’s real heart to be found at the core, and Lee mines all that she’s got to bring that and the comedy forth.
 She’s supported by strong actors on all sides of her, and the ending leaves all watching feeling good without ever feeling trite."
 Eddie Harrison of Film Authority gave the film 4/5 stars and praised Jon Heder's performance, writing: "But the big winner here is actually Heder, plying with a different kind of charm to his Napoleon Dynamite heyday."
 Film Authority also ranked Plan B as one of the top twenty independent films of 2024.